cpplibv/libv/LIBV-TODO.md

 cpp: check if every possible operator had been made to a hidden friend
-cpp: check if i have any recursive variadic function that is not using if constexpr but uses a tail overload libv.gl: use mdspan for image updates instead of raw loops
+cpp: check if i have any recursive variadic function that is not using if constexpr but uses a tail overload libv.gl: use mdspan for image updates instead of raw loops libv.gl: glReadBuffer and glDrawBuffer | not urgent as the defaults are correct

 libv.ecs: Test fails with an assert in boost vector